After the Alpine Blessing: re-alpsegen

 Schwentner's chromatically ascetic electronic manipulation of found sounds and images is a study of emotional images from the history of cinema which

-is carefully kept in the air.
-The story told in La petite illusion is itself a kind of little illusion: It has the mere suggestion of a plot, a kind of
+La petite illusion is itself a kind of little illusion: It has the mere suggestion of a plot, a kind of

 mini-melodrama with built-in interference.
 While the narrative lines remain unresolved, irrationally linked as if in a dream, the film's images